CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-your-filename.md

   - Translation: the vector t
   - Offset: t + c - Ac

 Translations can be applied directly to points in SITK.
-For eg:
+The code below performs simple translation on a point in 3D space.

 ```python
 dimension = 3